 Rv Recliners and Wall Huggers

-If you’re upgrading your RV, camper, or motor-home, or maybe you’re currently starting a new build, one of the most exciting parts is buying a new recliner for it.
-It’s not uncommon for people to sit in an RV seat for many hours at a time, especially if you’ve a lengthy trip ahead of you.
+If you’re upgrading your RV, camper, or motor-home, It’s not uncommon for people to sit in an RV seat for many hours at a time, especially if you have a long trip ahead of you.

 The PU leather is easily wiped clean, and we would always suggest using a leather protectant too; helping to keep the fabric soft and supple.